day50-dev/sidechat/README.md

 *   **kb-capture.py:** A Python script that captures keyboard events using `python-xlib`.
 It records key presses and releases from an X server and converts them into a string.
 It exits and prints the captured string when a semicolon (`;`) or colon (`:`) is pressed, and supports backspace functionality.

-*   **llm-magic:** A shell script that uses `kb-capture.py` to capture keyboard input, sends it to an LLM for processing, and displays the LLM's response using `dzen2`.
-It includes a basic length check to prevent processing very short inputs.
+*   **llm-magic:** A shell script that uses `kb-capture.py` to capture keyboard input, sends it to an LLM for processing, and displays the LLM's response using `dzen2` and then types it out using xdotool.

 *   **screen-query:** A script for interacting with a tmux session and an LLM.
 It captures the contents of a tmux pane, sends it to an LLM with a prompt, and displays the LLM's response using `mdreader` (or `cat` as a fallback).
 It also manages conversation history using a SQLite database.